 Signs of Long-Term Roof Moisture Damage

-If moisture problems have occurred in your attic or roof framing, it is important to understand how these conditions develop over time.
-Reviewing Why Roof Rafters Stay Wet can help explain the moisture behaviors that lead to long-term structural damage.
+If moisture problems have occurred in your attic or roof framing, Why Roof Rafters Stay Wet explains the moisture conditions that often lead to long-term structural damage.
+If mold is already visible on framing, Signs of Mold Growth in Roof Framing covers the mold-specific warning signs.

 Why Long-Term Roof Moisture Damage Is Dangerous